Murder of Ján Kuciak: Awards and legacy

 Silenced (Slovak: Umlčaní), written by Marek Vagovič et al. and published in 2018, is a book which tells the story of Kuciak and Kušnírová.
 The book details their lives, Kuciak's investigative work, as well as the murder and its investigation up until the time of publication.

 The association Investigative Center of Ján Kuciak (ICJK) began their activity in January 2019.
 Its goals are uncovering organized crime and its connections to politicians or public institutions, and cooperation with other investigative centers (such as OCCRP).

-In popular culture
+We Have Had Enough! was a short lived political party in Slovakia formed out of the protests, taking its name from a slogan used by protesting farmers.

-Scumbag (Slovak: Sviňa) is a 2020 thriller directed by Mariana Čengel-Solčanská and Rudolf Biermann, based on the novel of the same name by Arpád Soltész.
+Scumbag (Slovak: Sviňa) is a 2020 thriller directed by Mariana Čengel Solčanská and Rudolf Biermann, based on the novel of the same name by Arpád Soltész.
 Both the novel and the film were partially inspired by Kuciak's murder and related events.

+The Killing of a Journalist (2022) is an English language documentary film directed by Matt Sarnecki.
+The film documents the investigation of the murder within the contemporary political and social context and the criminal proceedings up until the first-degree court's acquittal of Kočner and Zsuzsová.

+Murder of Ján and Martina - Investigation (2024) is a book written by Laura Kellö Kalinská, an investigative journalist working for the online news portal Aktuality.sk.
+It documents the investigation of the crime in detail.